 A firm fixture on the hippie trail in the ’60s and ’70s, Hikkaduwa is still a busy backpacker town – packed with beach bars, restaurants and Sri Lankan shops selling baggy traveller pants.
-You don’t have to be a party animal to enjoy it here, though: this is one of the south’s most popular surfing spots and there are guesthouses and hotels to suit all travel styles and budgets.
-Read on to find your perfect Hikkaduwa hotel.
+You don’t have to be a party animal to enjoy it here, though: this is one of the south’s most popular surfing spots with guesthouses and hotels to suit all travel styles and budgets.
+Read on to discover the best hotels in Hikkaduwa, bookable through Culture Trip.

 The brainchild of Vinod Jayasinghe – who trained with renowned Sri Lankan architect Geoffrey Bawa – Riff Hikkaduwa is a showstopper: think clean lines, muted greige fabrics and rich, hardwood furniture.
 You can flit back and forth between the infinity pool and white sandy beach to your heart’s content, before toasting your great taste in hotels at the expansive rooftop bar.